Tochemey/goakt/README.md

 ## 🤝 Contribution

 We welcome contributions!
 Whether you're fixing a bug, adding a new feature, or improving documentation, your help is appreciated.
+Before diving in, please read the [Architecture Document](./ARCHITECTURE.md) to understand the codebase structure, design decisions, and how the components fit together.
 This project adheres to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to standardize commit messages and help automate releases.
 We use [Earthly](https://earthly.dev/get-earthly) for reproducible builds.